Stalin (Radzinsky book): Reception

 Christopher Lehmann-Haupt of the New York Times describes this work as a dramatic, "bitterly condemnatory life of Stalin," based on Radzinsky's interviews and correspondence with numerous survivors of that era, as well as the author's research in newly opened and declassified Russian archives.
 Lehmann-Haupt compares this to the bitterly angry tone of Alexander Solzhenitsyn's The Gulag Archipelago.

-He believes there are too many assertions that rely on anecdote rather than documented evidence from the archives, and that Radzinsky raises questions, but comes to anticlimactic and weakly supported conclusions.
-For instance, there is little evidence to support his assertion that Stalin's second wife did not commit suicide.
+He believes that some conclusions by Radinsky were not sufficiently supported by evidence, such as his assertion that Stalin's second wife did not commit suicide, but was probably shot by Stalin.
 He did say that elements of Stalin's relationship with Lenin and his use of terrorism, as discussed by Radzinsky, "accorded" with preceding academic works, such as "Robert Conquest's Stalin: Breaker of Nations (1991) and by Mr. Radzinsky's predecessor into Soviet archives, Gen. Dmitri Volkogonov, in Stalin: Triumph and Tragedy (1991)."

 The "Publishers Weekly" characterizes the book as "a vivid, astonishingly intimate biography of Joseph Stalin" based on previously unavailable primary-source documents of the communist party, the state and KGB.